SysKitTeam/docs-point/releases/cloud/point-2024-02-22-release-note.md

 * **Fixed a bug** on the Teams & Groups reports that showed different values for the Created On date for Security Groups when compared to the values shown on the exported report.

-* **Fixed an issue** where global search would not work as expected on the Sites, Teams & Groups Overview screen, the Storage Metrics, and Manually Apply Polivies reports, in case custom metadata columns were enabled in the column chooser.
+* **Fixed an issue** where global search would not work as expected on the Sites, Teams & Groups Overview screen, the Storage Metrics, and Manually Apply Policies reports, in case custom metadata columns were enabled in the column chooser.

 * **Various improvements and minor UX fixes are available**.